Reconcile (rapper): Early life

 Reconcile born as Ronald Stephen Lillard, Jr. in Dunbar, Fort Myers, Florida.
-Reconcile was the second child of Tiffany Cummings who gave birth to him at the age of 16.
-He was raised by his father Ronald Stephen Lillard, Sr., after his parents got divorced.
-Reconcile lettered in track and basketball but most notably football, playing linebacker for coach Larry Garry at Lehigh Senior High School.
+Reconcile was the child of Tiffany Cummings and Ronald Stephen Lillard, Sr. He was raised by his father after his parents got divorced.
+Reconcile lettered in track and basketball but most notably football, playing linebacker at Lehigh Senior High School.
 He is one of nine children and has four brothers and four sisters.

 College

 Lillard was awarded a full scholarship to Rice University Rice to play the remainder of his collegiate days at linebacker starting in 2008.
-While at Rice, he played a role his freshman year on the 2008 Western C-USA Conference champion team.
+While at Rice, he played a role his first year on the 2008 Western C-USA Conference champion team.
 Before his junior year, he sustained an injury that ended his football playing days.
 He received his Bachelor of Arts degree (Triple Majoring) in religious studies, philosophy, and sociology.
-Lillard also holds a Masters degree in Public Administration from Barry University.
+Lillard also holds a master's degree in Public Administration from Barry University.

 Music career

-Reconcile released a free project entitled Abandoned Hope, on March 23, 2012 while Reconcile was still a senior in college.
+Reconcile released a free project entitled Abandoned Hope, on March 23, 2012, while Reconcile was still a senior in college.
 The project received over 45K downloads and garnered the attention of producer Street Symphony.
-On May 20, 2014 Reconcile released his first album entitled Sacrifice.
-Sacrifice charted #3 on iTunes Hip Hop and debuted on the Billboard charts, landing placement on the Top Rap Albums at No. 20.
+On May 20, 2014, Reconcile released his first album entitled Sacrifice.
+Sacrifice charted No. 3 on iTunes Hip Hop and debuted on the Billboard charts, landing placement on the Top Rap Albums at No. 20.